 Nightswimming, the operatic, fictionalised account of the city’s supposed serial killer ‘The Pusher’ has been blamed for the rise in “morbid tourism” in and around Manchester.

-The stage production is directed by Largo Spiv, who also helmed the controversial play Tower which suggested Jimmy Saville played a huge part in designing the Beetham Tower.
+The stage production, directed by Largo Spiv, who also helmed the controversial play Tower, suggesting Jimmy Savile played a part in designing the Beetham Tower.

-Praise was heaped on both leads and also for Phillip Schofield’s minor turn as Hopscotch’s grizzled, womanising boss Kurt Bombay.
+They heaped praise on both leads and for Phillip Schofield’s minor turn as Hopscotch’s grizzled, womanising boss Kurt Bombay.
 Musical number When I Find You is expected to reap song writing awards with such lines as: I’ll catch you / You’re going down / In Strangeways / They’ll be no one to drown.

 But is a musical about the serial killer a step too far?

 “London has Jack the Ripper, we have ‘The Pusher’…”

 “This obsession with a serial killer stalking Manchester needs to stop,” said GMP spokesperson Flannery Hindenburg.
 “The police are now receiving 20% more calls from armchair detectives.
 The canal is a safe place if you’re careful when you’re drunk, and you leave geese alone.
 We don’t need people trying to profit from this scaremongering.”